Olive Oil Blueberry Pie

 Blueberry pie filling really only needs two ingredients: blueberries and a starch to bind the juices that are released from the berries while baking.

-Arrow root or tapioca starch (yucca starch), can also be used.
+Another option for a binder is arrowroot or tapioca starch (yucca starch), can also be used.

-From those two ingredients I added just a few more to tweak the berries: lemon juice for tart, Panela sugar for sweet (agave or maple syrup can be used instead), and a few eggs to hold it together into a custard kind of texture.
+From those two ingredients I added just a few more to tweak the berries: lemon juice for tart, Panela (raw) sugar for sweet (agave or maple syrup can be used instead), and a few eggs to hold it together into a custard kind of texture.

 Ingredients Needed